 (h) Only employees who have been trained and are authorized by their employer shall be permitted to operate a powered industrial truck.

 (a) The location or atmosphere shall be classified, as to whether it is hazardous or nonhazardous, prior to trucks being used therein.

-(b) Trucks shall not be used in atmospheres containing explosive or flammable concentrations of liquids, gases, or vapors, such as, but not limited to, acetylene, butadiene, or hydrogen.
+(b) Only approved power-operated trucks designated as "EX" may be used in atmospheres containing explosive or flammable concentrations of liquids, gases, or vapors, such as, but not limited to, acetylene, butadiene, or hydrogen.

 (c) Under the following described conditions trucks may be used only if designed and built specifically for use therein (see appendix to this rule for "Summary Table on use of Industrial Trucks in Various Locations"):